 Wholesale Electricity Price

 The WEP would typically rise due to reasons such as an increase in electricity demand and/or an outage of power generating units.
-Consumers can refer to the chart below which shows the lowest and highest half-hourly wholesale electricity prices* in 2019.
-For example, in the month of February 2019, the half-hourly prices* ranged between 14.32 cents/kWh and 155.82 cents/kWh.

-If you still wish to buy electricity from SP Group at the wholesale electricity price, please read through SP Group’s Fact Sheet and Consumer Advisory which summarises the key contractual terms before doing so.
+For consumers who still wish to buy electricity from SP Group at the wholesale electricity price, please read through SP Group’s Fact Sheet and Consumer Advisory which summarises the key contractual terms before doing so.